ropensci/bikedata/cran-comments.md

 This package was previously, "Archived again on 2020-02-12 as check issues were not corrected on re-submission.
 UBSAN reports integer overflow, valgrind reports use of uninitialized values."
+My recent resubmission still manifest the integer overflow problem which this submission now rectifies.
+The problem arose through me overseeing an inline conversion to <int> as part of a <long int>
+variable.
+I have confirmed with g++ UBSAN that the present submission fixes the issue.

-This submission rectifies both of these previous issues, as well as prior issues with failing http calls.
-It has been tested on:
+This submission has also been tested on:

 # Test environments